Using A Ketogenic Diet For Weight Loss

 By following a ketogenic diet, you can strategically consume carbs to fill glycogen stores while preventing the weight gain caused by an excess.
 Contrarily, your body works in reverse to convert all that stored body fat into tons of energy!

 The traditional caloric strategy to losing weight is just far too simplified.
-Based on emerging data and my experience over the years, fat loss has much more to do with healthy hormone balance than it does with caloric intake.
+Based on emerging data, fat loss has much more to do with healthy hormone balance than it does with caloric intake.

 This is because your metabolism changes with your hormones.
 While a calorie is technically still a calorie, the rate at which it is burned completely changes with fluctuations in hormones.
 At the same time, hormones such as leptin and cholecystokinin (CCK) are elevated when consuming a ketogenic diet which effectively reduces hunger levels and make you less likely to overeat.

 A 2012 study looked at two groups of overweight subjects: one group following a traditional hypocaloric diet and the other on a ketogenic diet.
 The authors of this study concluded that a ketogenic diet was superior for weight loss, possibly due to a significant increase in adiponectin (2).